milesj/web-lang/spec/types.md

     bar // Hello World
     baz // 1 + 2 is 3

-## Compounds ##
+## Collections ##

-Compound types are more complex types, like collections.
+Collections are complex types that manage a set of types.
 When declared, they either need to use [generics](generics.md), or use [type inference](#inference) via the `let` keyword.

-The following compound types are supported.
+The following collection types are supported.

 <table>
     <thead>